-American Benefits Group is making changes to the administration of the Health FSA Carryover Provision
+Administration of the Health FSA Carryover Provision

-ABG will handle the Carryover Provision going forward using this new method.
 Employees will need to wait until after the end of the Run-out period on their prior plan year, before having access to these balances for current plan year expenses — once the rollovers are complete, they will be able to be reimbursed for expenses with dates of service in the new plan year incurred prior to the rollover dollars becoming available.

 For Your Renewal